-However, it is beyond the scope of this documentation to explain all details of a signature or the signing process.
-Detailed information about all aspects of signatures can be found at W3C.
+However, it is beyond the scope of this documentation to explain all details of a encryption or the encryption process.
+Detailed information about all aspects of encryption can be found at W3C.

 |Boundary conditions and critical aspects|

-- if an infoset is signed then the private certificate of the sender must be used and this certificate is applied to the payload element.
-This inherently qualifies for a detached signature.
+- if an infoset is encrypted then the public certificate of the recipient must be used and this certificate is applied to the body element.

-In this context sender is used in terms of the communication and therefore is defined as the EAN entity given in the transport@from attribute
+Here recipient is used in terms of the communication and therefore is defined as the EAN entity given in the transport@to attribute

-- The signature algorithm is fixed to PKCS1 (RSA-SHA1) (RFC 2437: RSA Cryptography Specifications)
+- The encryption algorithm is fixed to PKCS1 (RSA-SHA1) (RFC 2437: RSA Cryptography Specifications)

-- The digest algorithm is fixed to SHA-1
+- The block encryption algorithm is fixed to Triple DES

-The generalInvoiceRequest module does obey all these conditions whenever signature is "turned on" by setting the private certificate and password of the "fromEAN" entity (cf. IGeneralInvoiceRequest::SetTransport).
-This certificate must be in the PFX format.
+The generalInvoiceRequest module does obey all these conditions whenever encryption is "turned on" by setting a public certificate of the "toEAN" entity (cf. IGeneralInvoiceRequest::SetTransport).
+This certificate must be in the format "binary DER".